chengkuanz/Building-Entry-Controller-System-QNX/README.md

 ## Sample Usage

-- The following is an example of how the system might be used:

-  ls 12345  # Simulate a left door scan with person ID 12345
-  ws 70     # Simulate a weight scale measurement of 70kg
-  glu       # Guard unlocks the left door
-  lo        # Simulate the left door opening
-  lc        # Simulate the left door closing
-  gru       # Guard unlocks the right door
-  ro        # Simulate the right door opening
-  rc        # Simulate the right door closing
+### Scenario 1: Entering the Building

+This scenario represents a person entering the building, beginning with a left scan (`ls`) of the person’s ID:

+ls 12345 glu
+lo
+ws 123
+lc
+gll
+gru
+ro
+rc
+grl
+exit

+### Scenario 2: LeftRightScan

+This scenario represents a sequence where two individuals enter, with one using the left door and the other using the right door:

+ls 12345 glu
+lo
+ws 123
+lc
+gll
+gru
+ro
+rc
+grl
+rs 54321
+gru
+ro
+ws 321
+rc
+grl
+glu
+lo
+lc
+gll
+exit

+### Scenario 3: ExitScan

-- To exit the simulation:
+This scenario represents the command to exit the simulation:

+exit

+### Scenario 4: ErrorScan

+This scenario demonstrates the system's response to invalid input events.
+Here, "ls 54321" is a valid input, but all subsequent inputs are invalid:

+ls 54321
+lo
+ro
+lo
+ro
+letmeout
 exit